 1. Christ was wise and righteous according to the Jewish historian Josephus (37-100 AD).
 In Antiquities, he reports: “At this time there was a wise man named Jesus.
 His conduct was good, and He was known to be virtuous.”
 (1)

 2. Jesus’ half brother was James.
-In recounting James’ stoning, Josephus records: “The Sanhedrin of judges assembled and brought before them the brother of Jesus, who was called Christ, whose name was James, and others.
+In recounting James’ stoning, Josephus records: “The Sanhedrin of judges assembled and brought before them the brother of Jesus Christ, whose name was James, and others.
 When they were accused as breakers of God’s law, they were stoned.”
 (2)

 3. Christ performed miracles.
 Celsus was a 2nd-century Greek philosopher and a fierce opponent of Christianity.
 Trying to explain away Jesus’ miracles, he affirms that they really happened: “Jesus, on account of His poverty, went to Egypt.
 There He acquired certain powers….He returned home possessing powers, and on the strength of them gave Himself out to be a god.”
 (3)